|Genomics of Microbial Pathogens|

-Genome analysis of Streptococcus agalactiae (M. Zouine, E. Couvé, C. Rusniok, C. Buchrieser, P. Glaser, F. Kunst)
+The species Streptococcus agalactiae (M. Brochet, E. Couvé, M. Zouine, C. Rusniok, C. Buchrieser, P. Glaser, F. Kunst)

 Genome analysis of Neisseria meningitidis (C. Rusniok, C. Buchrieser, E. Couvé, P. Glaser)

 Neisseria meningitidis is the etiological agent of meningitis.
-Vladimir Pelicic (Faculté de Medecine Necker-Enfants Malades) has constructed a transposon library of 4000 insertion mutants of N. meningitidis 8013 (serogroup C).
-The transposon insertion sites of 4000 mutants have been characterized by sequencing.
-We are determining the complete sequence of this strain.
+Vladimir Pelicic (Faculté de Medecine Necker) has constructed a transposon library of 4000 insertion mutants of N. meningitidis 8013 (serogroup C), and characterized by sequencing the transposon insertion sites of 4000 mutants.
+We have determined the complete genome sequence of this strain.
+We are analyzing this sequence by comparing it with the three other genome sequences available for this species.
 The complete genome sequence in combination with the 4000 mutants characterized and positioned on the chromosome will be a powerful tool for identifying virulence genes and for the phenotypic characterization of these genes.

-Genome analysis of the genus Legionella (C. Cazalet, P. Glaser, C. Buchrieser)
+The species L. pneumophila and the genus Legionella (C. Cazalet, H. Brüggemann, A. Hagman, F. Kunst, P. Glaser, C. Buchrieser)

-Keywords: genomics, comparative genomics, evolution, transcriptome, microbial pathogens, virulence
+Keywords: genomics, comparative genomics, evolution, transcriptome, microbial pathogens, virulence, regulations